SivyerLab/pystim/README.rst

 -----------

-pyStim uses the `Psychopy <www.psychopy.org>`_ library to create visual stimuli for use in a range of visual neuroscience experiments.
-It includes a GUI for ease of use.
-The program is capable of running at a minimum of 60 fps for moderately sized stimuli and triggering recording devices (using a LabJack U3).
+pyStim uses the `Psychopy <www.psychopy.org>`_ library to create visual stimuli for use in our visual neuroscience experiments.
+It includes a graphic user interface and is capable of running at a minimum of 60 frames/sec and with the Texas Instruments LightCrafter 4500 DLP is capable of running in excess of 180Hz. pyStim is designed to communicate with exterinal I/O devices (currently Labjack U3), which we use to trigger the aquisition of recording amplifiers.

 Latest Version
 --------------